|

 Some 'VERY

-rough rules of thumb' for an equilibrium K value (Kc or
+rough rules of thumb' for an equilibrium K value

-Kp in section 2.1b) and the 'position' of
+and 'position' of

-the RHS (products of the forward reaction):
+the RHS (products of the forward reaction)

 -

-For: LHS
+For:

 RHS